-- A. Claims on herbal medicines should be assessed intelligently. - B. Herbal medicine has gained popularity over the years. - C. Herbal medicines are accepted by most individuals.
-Natural medicines are proven effective. - D. A- claims by manufacturers may not be supported by research; popularity and acceptability does not make a product effective; and no conclusive studies on the use of herbal medicines have been done.
+- A. Claims on herbal medicines should be assessed intelligently. - B. Herbal medicine has gained popularity over the years. - C. Herbal medicines are accepted by most individuals. - D. Natural medicines are proven effective.

 20. You are one of the staff of DOH assigned to your barangay.
 Rampant cases of food poisoning among children prompted your office to campaign for proper food handling awareness.
 What would be the fastest way of doing so?
 You will